pachterlab/PCCA/README.md

 $: snakemake results
 ```

-Other targets include `projection_figures` which will make the PCA+CCA projection and
+Other targets include `projection_figures` which will make the PCCA projection and
 leave-one-out cross-validation plots, `preprocess_data` which will do all steps up
 to and including the quantification of corrected transcript levels and genotype PCs, and `get_data`
  which will simply download the necessary data from public locations.